-3. Responses to disclosures of peer on peer abuse, sexual violence and sexual harassment:
+Responses to disclosures of child on child abuse, sexual violence and sexual harassment:

-Disclosures of peer on peer abuse, sexual violence and sexual harassment are likely to be complex and require difficult professional decisions to be made, often quickly and under pressure.
+Disclosures of child on child abuse, sexual violence and sexual harassment are likely to be complex and require difficult professional decisions to be made, often quickly and under pressure.
 Trust academies and colleges will prepare for potential disclosures by implementing approaches that include:

-- staff and governor training ensuring their academy's approach to managing peer on peer abuse or sexual harassment and sexual violence is fully understood as is the difference between them - pupils learning appropriate attitudes and behaviours through staff modelling, through the RSE curriculum and throughout various aspects of the broader curriculum - the academy making clear to pupils and parents the contacts and process for reporting any concerns - all staff being trained to manage reports of peer on peer abuse or sexual violence and harassment in accordance with each academy's safeguarding policies and procedures.
+- staff and governor training ensuring their academy's approach to managing child on child abuse or sexual harassment and sexual violence is fully understood as is the difference between them - pupils learning appropriate attitudes and behaviours through staff modelling, through the RSE curriculum and throughout various aspects of the broader curriculum - the academy making clear to pupils and parents the contacts and process for reporting any concerns - all staff being trained to manage reports of child on child abuse or sexual violence and harassment in accordance with each academy's safeguarding policies and procedures.
 This training evidenced and recorded - effective links between this policy guidance and any other policies that establish the foundation for a calm, considered and appropriate response to any reports of sexual harassment or sexual violence.
 Including the academy's behaviour, RSE and anti-bullying policies - ensuring that allegations will be reported to and overseen by the designated safeguarding lead (or deputy).
 Appropriate members of the senior leadership team being made aware of how they can best support the DSL and safeguarding team in the event of an investigation of this nature

-3.1 Response to any report from a child or young person will ensure:
+Response to any report from a child or young person will ensure:

-- victims are reassured that they are being taken seriously and that they will be supported and kept safe with immediate effect - victims will never be given the impression that they are creating a problem by reporting peer on peer abuse or sexual violence or sexual harassment - victims will never be made to feel ashamed for making a report - victims will be informed of all decisions about the next steps and any potential agency involvement - alleged perpetrators of sexual harassment and/ or sexual violence are kept separate from the victim and are not judged - parents and carers of victims and perpetrators are contacted and informed of any allegations in accordance with statutory guidance - where a crime of potential crime is disclosed, it is reported to the Police and/or other relevant body as required by law or DfE guidance
+- victims are reassured that they are being taken seriously and that they will be supported and kept safe with immediate effect - victims will never be given the impression that they are creating a problem by reporting child on child abuse or sexual violence or sexual harassment - victims will never be made to feel ashamed for making a report - victims will be informed of all decisions about the next steps and any potential agency involvement - alleged perpetrators of sexual harassment and/ or sexual violence are kept separate from the victim and are not judged - parents and carers of victims and perpetrators are contacted and informed of any allegations in accordance with statutory guidance - where a crime of potential crime is disclosed, it is reported to the Police and/or other relevant body as required by law or DfE guidance

-4. Responsibilities - all academy staff must:
+Responsibilities - all academy staff must:

 - understand they cannot promise confidentiality at any stage of the management process, especially in the initial stage.
 (It is very likely a concern will have to be shared further (for example, with the designated safeguarding lead or children's social care representative) to discuss the next steps to be taken.) - ensure that the victim understands what the next steps will be and who the information shared will be passed to - set clear boundaries, recognising that a child or young person is likely to disclose to someone they trust.
 This could be any member of the school or college staff.
-Staff will always listen carefully, be supportive and respectful of the child or young person whether they are the victim of the alleged perpetrator - not ask leading questions and only prompt the child where necessary with open questions where, when, what, etc. - devote their full attention to the child, recognising that it may be appropriate to make notes during the disclosure/discussion without appearing distracted. (especially if a second member of staff is present) - only share the information and report with those people who are necessary in order to progress it without bias.
-All interview notes should be signed by all those present to ensure that they are agreed as an accurate representation of the meeting.
+Staff will always listen carefully, be supportive and respectful of the child or young person whether they are the victim of the alleged perpetrator - not ask leading questions and only prompt the child where necessary with open questions where, when, what, etc. - devote their full attention to the child, recognising that it may be appropriate to make notes during the disclosure/discussion without appearing distracted. (especially if a second member of staff is present) - only share the information and report with those people who are necessary in order to progress it

-5. Recording disclosures
+Recording disclosures